 They say things have to get worse before they get better, and in an underhanded way ObamaCare has made it much worse.
-What used to be 31% administrative waste will now increase to 40% waste with all of the additional personnel needed to operate the new insurance-slanted system.
+What used to be 31% administrative waste will now increase to 40% with all of the additional IRS (BS!!!) personnel needed to operate the new insurance-slanted system.

 Importantly, anything the insurance companies get is bad for the public.
 This industry should be eliminated from health care, not expanded as they did.
-It is as obsolete as land lines and phone booths; just a wasteful and unneeded middleman.
+It is as obsolete as phone booths; just a wasteful and unneeded middleman.
 It’s like giving the pizza delivery guy a chauffeur.

 This is about money.
-Always has been, always will be.
+Always has been and always will be.
 The insurance industry has contributed millions of dollars to politicians in the past and will continue sending money in the future…

 … that is, IF they are left in the loop.
 Politicians care not about the past contributions, but do greatly care about the future’s hundreds of millions of dollars that will most assuredly be given.
 Eliminating insurance from the loop will stop the cash bribes.

-This country … our politicians … our esteemed national Board of Directors … must quit trying to satisfy ANYBODY other than the needs of this nation!
+This country … our politicians … our esteemed national Board of Directors that we trust so implicitly … must quit trying to satisfy ANYBODY other than the needs of this nation!
 Fixing the economy starts with healthcare, and if we don’t fix that correctly, the rest of the fixes will fail.
 But we mainly need to fix our corrupt political system.

 What is Medicare-for-all?

 It’s what we’ve been calling a “single-payer system.”
-That single payer is the taxpayer, as opposed to the 1500 insurance payers across the nation.
+That single payer is the taxpayer, as opposed to the 1500 insurance payers and millions of businesses across the nation.